Affiliate links on Android Authority may earn us a commission. Learn more.

 Value for money

 If you mostly care about bang for your buck and you’re not interested in the camera, then the premium P30 Pro is probably not for you.
-You may be better served by the regular P30 (which starts from 800 euros), the Samsung Galaxy S10e, or even the OnePlus 6T, or its upcoming sequel.
+You may be better served by the regular P30 (which starts from 800 euros), the OnePlus 7T, or the realme X2 Pro.

-If you like everything about the Huawei P30 Pro, but don’t care about the fancy camera, the Mate 20 Pro is another excellent alternative.
-It has many of the same specs and amazing battery, but a lesser camera, and it’s 20-25 percent cheaper right now.
+If you like everything about the HUAWEI P30 Pro, but don’t care about the fancy camera, the Mate 20 Pro is another excellent alternative.
+It has many of the same specs and amazing battery, but a lesser camera, and it’s significantly cheaper.

-We recommend you get the base P30 Pro model, selling for 999 euros/899 pounds.
+We recommend you get the base P30 Pro model, selling for £530.
 For most users, 128GB of storage should be enough, but if you want to store lots of media locally, you can pop in a Nano Memory card.
-You can currently get a 128GB Nano Memory card from Amazon for under 50 pounds.
-Use the 50 pounds you save to get a nice P30 Pro case or screen protector.
+You can currently get a 128GB Nano Memory card from Amazon for under £50.
+Use the money you save to get a nice P30 Pro case or screen protector.
 Make sure to check if Nano Memory cards are available in your local market if you’re worried about storage.

 All color versions feature the same finish, so picking between them is a matter of taste.
 It’s best to try to see them in real life before committing your money.